8 Signs You May Have a Problem with Hard Water

 #4: Your shower isn’t great

 Do you notice that you’re having trouble with low water pressure and not a lot of lather?
-It could be because of your water being hard.
+It could be because your water is hard.

 When you have hard water, it’s possible that you’re not getting really clean and it’s also possible you’ll notice that your hair’s harder for you to manage.
 That bad hair day could be because of hard water.